Add a generic header application

 You can move directly to an application by clicking its name in the Topology tab.

-In the row containing the header application, click the pencil icon.
+In the row containing the header application, click Edit.

 If required, expand the Essentials pane.